Glass wool

 Glass wool is an insulating material made from glass fiber arranged using a binder into a texture similar to wool.
 The process traps many small pockets of air between the glass, and these small air pockets result in high thermal insulation properties.
-Glass wool is produced in rolls or in slabs, with different thermal and mechanical properties.
+Glass wool is produced in rolls or slabs, with different thermal and mechanical properties.
 It may also be produced as a material that can be sprayed or applied in place, on the surface to be insulated.
 The modern method for producing glass wool was invented by Games Slayter while he was working at the Owens-Illinois Glass Co.
 (Toledo, Ohio).
 He first applied for a patent for a new process to make glass wool in 1933.

 Principles of function

 Gases possess poor thermal conduction properties compared to liquids and solids and thus make good insulation material if they can be trapped in materials so that much of the heat that flows through the material is forced to flow through the gas.
-In order to further augment the effectiveness of a gas (such as air) it may be disrupted into small cells which cannot effectively transfer heat by natural convection.
-Natural convection involves a larger bulk flow of gas driven by buoyancy and temperature differences, and it does not work well in small gas cells where there is little density difference to drive it, and the high surface area to volume ratios of the small cells retards bulk gas flow inside them by means of viscous drag.
+To further augment the effectiveness of a gas (such as air) it may be disrupted into small cells which cannot effectively transfer heat by natural convection.
+Natural convection involves a larger bulk flow of gas driven by buoyancy and temperature differences, and it does not work well in small gas cells where there is little density difference to drive it, and the high surface area to volume ratios of the small cells retards bulk gas flow inside them using viscous drag.

-In order to accomplish the formation of small gas cells in man-made thermal insulation, glass and polymer materials can be used to trap air in a foam-like structure.
+To accomplish the formation of small gas cells in man-made thermal insulation, glass and polymer materials can be used to trap air in a foam-like structure.
 The same principle used in glass wool is used in other man-made insulators such as rock wool, Styrofoam, wet suit neoprene foam fabrics, and fabrics such as Gore-Tex and polar fleece.
-The air-trapping property is also the insulation principle used in nature in down feathers and insulating hair such as natural wool....
+The air-trapping property is also the insulation principle used in nature in down feathers and insulating hair such as natural wool.